Ph.D. Requirements

 Results

 The Committee will assign grades based on majority opinion (3 of 4 members) using both the written and oral examination results.
 Grades will be pass, unsatisfactory (fail with opportunity to retake), or fail.
 A student who receives a grade of unsatisfactory may be offered an opportunity to retake the qualifying examination at the next scheduled examination time.
 For the second examination, only grades of pass or fail will be given.
 Failure results in the student not being permitted to continue in the Ph.D. program.
-Typically, the student will receive a M.S. degree.
+Typically, the student will be offered the opportunity to complete a M.S. degree.
 Students receiving a passing grade will be advanced to qualify.
 The examining committee may recommend to the student’s advisory committee specific courses or readings based on evidence of weaknesses in the student’s preparation.
 The student’s advisory committee will have responsibility for determining the program of study and the content of the comprehensive examination.

 Committee